omidmohajerani99/Hamming-code-7-4/README.md

 $p_{1} = a_{0} \oplus a_{2} \oplus a_{3}$ \
 $p_{2} = a_{1} \oplus a_{2} \oplus a_{3}$

-Second we will sit four bits of data into seven bits block ( with $C$ as a Hamming code word symbol ) :
+Second we will sit four bits of data into seven bits block ( with $C$ as a Hamming codeword symbol ) :

 $C = (c_{0} , c_{1} , c_{2} , c_{3} , c_{4} , c_{5} , c_{6})$ \
 $C = (p_{0} , p_{1} , a_{0} , p_{2} , a_{1} , a_{2} , a_{3})$